alexlib/pyptv/DOCKER_RUN.md

 4. **Access the PyPTV GUI**:
    - Open your web browser and navigate to: http://localhost:6080/vnc.html
-   - When prompted for a password, enter: `pyptv`
+   - You'll be connected automatically without a password
    - You'll see a Linux desktop environment running inside your browser

 5. **Start PyPTV**: